riley-mld/image-classifier/README.md

+# Image Classifier

-An image classifier that can be train on your choice of datasets and then predict the label of your images.
+An image classifier that can be trained on your choice of datasets and then predict the label of your images.
+This project was made as part of Udacity's AI Programming wiht Python Nanodegree.